sdennett55/dev_blog/posts/create-a-blazing-fast-blog-from-your-own-static-build-system.md

 It was suddenly very clear Gatsby and Next.js were not options for me because I realized,

-> **"I don't need JavaScript for my static blog."**
+> **"I don't need JavaScript for a static blog."**

+What's more performant than a blog that has to request, parse and execute `0kb` of JavaScript?

-Fortunately, there is a cornucopia of static site generators out there which don't generate JavaScript bundles, such as **Hugo**, **Jekyll**, or **11ty**.
+Fortunately there is a cornucopia of static site generators out there which don't generate JavaScript bundles, such as **Hugo**, **Jekyll**, or **11ty**.
 I hesitated to use one of these though, because they lock you into their way of doing things.
 I knew this would hurt my developer performance as I would continually end up drowning in their documentation, looking up obscure error messages on various messaging boards, trying to figure out how they want me to do things.

-I eventually decided to just create my own static blog build system, that way it was excessively familiar to me.
+I eventually decided to just create my own static blog build system, that way I could make it simple and familiar, and add more features as I go if I see fit.
+It's also a good learning experience, right?
 The process I desired:

 - I write the blog posts in Markdown
 - A build script watches for changes and compiles them into HTML files